 General Item Description Default System Hostname User-defined router name, needs to start with a letter.
-ROUTER Web Login Timeout (s) You need to log in again if it times out.
+ROUTER Web Login You need to log in again if it times out.
 Range: 100-3600.
-1800 Access Service Local Access the router locally.
+1800 Timeout (s) Tou need to log in again in it times out.
+Nange.
+100 3000.
+1000 Access Service Local Access the router locally.
 Enable Port Set port number of the services.
 Range: 1-65535.
 Remote Access the router remotely.
-Disable HTTP Users can log in the device locally via HTTP to access and 80 control it through Web after the option is checked.
-HTTPS Users can log in the device locally and remotely via HTTPS to 443 access and control it through Web after option is checked.
-TELNET Users can log in the device locally and remotely via Telnet 23 after the option is checked.
-25 SSH Users can log in the device locally and remotely via SSH after 22 the option is checked.
+Disable НТТР Users can log in the device locally via HTTP to access and control it through Web after the option is checked.
+80 HTTPS Users can log in the device locally and remotely via HTTPS to access and control it through Web after option is checked.
+443 TELNET Users can log in the device locally and remotely via Telnet after the option is checked.
+23 SSH Users can log in the device locally and remotely via SSH after the option is checked.
+22